 You’re probably already collecting customer feedback without even realizing it.
 When a customer communicates with your business in any way, whether it be telephonically, in person, or online, that is customer feedback.

-If the feedback is not measured and analyzed, then you are missing out on the opportunity to improve your customer’s experience.
+Collect, measure and analyse your customer feedback, otherwise you are missing out on the opportunity to improve your customer’s experience.
 What would be the point of even collecting feedback then?
-Feedback needs to be used, otherwise it is useless.
+You must use customer feedback, otherwise it is useless.

 How to Collect Customer Feedback